-With Santa on his way and the exciting prospect of toys in the morning, Christmas Eve can be a tricky time for little ones when it comes to settling down for a good night’s rest.
+With Santa on his way and the exciting prospect of toys in the morning, Christmas Eve can be a tricky time for little ones when it comes to settling down for a good night’s rest at bedtime.
 The excitement of the holiday and prospect of finally catching their favorite bearded man scooting down the chimney is enough for any child to want to stay up as late as possible.

 Tire Your Kids Out.